 - PRO-Tip: Start checking when you begin smelling the delicious aroma of your bread.
 Maybe 5 minutes before you think it will be cooked.
 If it’s not done, check again in 5-10 minutes depending on how much underdone the loaf appears with your toothpick checks.

 Mixing Your Quick Bread Batter

-- Quick breads should not be over-mixed.
+- Quick bread should not be over-mixed.
 In muffins, you’ll see a pointed top versus a rounded dome.
 Tunnels will also be visible throughout both the muffins and breads.
 Do not use an electric mixer to blend in the flour, but instead use a wooden spoon or rubber spatula and mix just until the dry ingredients are combined.

-- Most quick breads call to sift or whisk together the dry ingredients in a bowl and whisk together the wet ingredients in another bowl.
+- Most quick bread call to sift or whisk together the dry ingredients in a bowl and whisk together the wet ingredients in another bowl.
 Then the wet ingredients are gently mixed into the dry.

 - Scrape the batter into the prepared pan and level it out a bit with an offset spatula.